arthurBarthe/debiased-spatial-whittle/paper/paper.md

 a wide range of applied sciences such as geosciences, meteorology or climate science.
-Stationary covariance modelling allows for a first-order approximation of the covariance structure, and leads to many practical applications such as krigging and forecasting via the conditional Gaussian multivariate distribution.
+Stationary covariance modelling allows for a first-order approximation of the covariance structure, and leads to many practical applications such as kriging and forecasting via the conditional Gaussian multivariate distribution.
 The inference of parameters for a physics-based covariance model can also be of interest in its own right.

 A major hurdle in spatio-temporal modelling is the computational cost of the Gaussian likelihood function.
-This is particularly relevant for modern spatio-temporal datasets, from physics simulations to real-word data.
+This is particularly relevant for modern spatio-temporal datasets, from physics simulations to real-world data.
 The computational burden of parameter inference also arises from complex spatio-temporal covariance models with a large number of parameters which typically require a high number of likelihood evaluations during the optimization process or